 The economic crisis that we are experiencing right now is taking a heavy toll on all of us, yet it is simultaneously the time when the wheels are set in motion for the new post-crisis energy landscape.
 The energy transition will not be halted; it will even accelerate and bring radical changes.
 The winners of this struggle to adapt will be those who have their eye not only on the short- to mid-term changes, but on the economy of 2050.

-Decentralization, electrification and a growing share of fluctuating renewable energies are contributing to the increasing complexity of the energy system.
+Decentralization, electrification, and a growing share of fluctuating renewable energies are contributing to the increasing complexity of the energy system.
 Meanwhile, the energy market of the future will consist of a wide range of assets, the share of which is still to be determined.
-Hydro, thermal, e-mobility, battery storage, wind, solar, virtual power plants etc. - each asset type requires its own trading strategy and further increases the complexity of your trading operations.
+Hydro, thermal, e-mobility, battery storage, wind, solar, virtual power plants, etc. - each asset type requires its own trading strategy and further increases the complexity of your trading operations.
 Short-term trading of electricity is playing an increasingly important role in managing the rising share of volatile generation from renewable energies.
 The intraday market in particular, in which electricity is traded in the last hours to a few minutes before feed-in to the grid, will play a crucial role in the future.
 This market is extremely fast-moving and volatile, presenting additional challenges and amplifying the complexity of trading even more.

 When the focus lay more heavily on long-term markets, energy traders were quite successful with conventional modeling techniques and trading strategies.
-However, intraday trading is influenced by factors such as micro weather conditions, meter-level consumption data, as well as cross-border capacity and power plant outages that affect prices and volatility in the short term.
+However, intraday trading is influenced by factors such as micro weather conditions, meter-level consumption data, as well as cross-border capacity, and power plant outages that affect prices and volatility in the short term.
 This means that the amount of data and the complex interrelationships of information make trading decisions - i.e., what to trade, when, and at what price - more and more difficult.
 And when we are talking about the amount of data in the intraday market, we mean an astonishing volume, where millions of data points can accumulate in a few hours.

 This new complexity requires smart algorithms that trade independently by monitoring and analyzing large volumes of data.
 The use of machine learning is an especially viable technology in this type of automated electricity trading, where it significantly improves generation and demand forecasts in addition to predicting price movements.
 With AI-based trading solutions, these systems will become increasingly smart, handling more information, and making decisions based on a wider range of data.
-This in turn serves to increase grid stability and thus security of supply, while helping to get the best prices and optimizing different types of assets.
+This in turn serves to increase grid stability and thus the security of supply, while helping to get the best prices and optimizing different types of assets.

 Augmented trading services

 At enspired, we are developing augmented trading, which we see as a groundbreaking new way of integrating power assets into the energy markets.
-AI technology will probably not replace humans in the trading process altogether, but hand on heart, humans are just not great at processing an abundant amount of data-streams on market conditions and power systems in real time, 24 hours a day, 365 days a year.
-By combining machine learning with the skills and experience of our in-house trading experts, we create a symbiosis which lifts our human abilities to a completely new level.
+AI technology will probably not replace humans in the trading process altogether, but hand on heart, humans are just not great at processing an abundant amount of data-streams on market conditions and power systems in real-time, 24 hours a day, 365 days a year.
+By combining machine learning with the skills and experience of our in-house trading experts, we create a symbiosis that lifts our human abilities to a completely new level.

 By deploying self-learning algorithms, our data science experts design optimization strategies that are tailored to the unique features of a particular physical power asset.
 Implementing these algos in live trading with embedded monitoring and risk controls is what our proprietary trading platform has been specifically built for.
 The AI-augmented algorithms are able to learn to recognize changes in market conditions and adapt their behavior accordingly, thereby achieving superior trading performance for our customers today - as well as tomorrow.

 Are you ready to market your assets but not sure how to get started?
 Or just want to avoid the hassles of running your own modern intraday trading desk?
 Our team of experts in AI-based energy trading can take care of it for you, getting you started in no time with full transparency and no risk.
-Contact us here.